jkpathfinder/jkpathfinder.github.io/_reviewing/2024-summer-reviewing-2.md

 location: "Shenzhen, China"
 ---

 Official Reviewer for the SCI Journal "International Journal of Machine Learning and Cybernetics" (JCR Q2, IF 3.1).
-Main review directions include, but are not limited to, time series analysis, machine decision, and neural network architecture.
+Main review directions include but are not limited to, time series analysis, machine decision, and neural network architecture.